 - White Wine: For pot roast, a splash of white wine adds brightness and helps lift the browned bits, giving the dish even more depth.

-Substitutions for the Tender Pot Roast with Carrots and Onions
+Substitutions for the Pot Roast with Carrots and Onions

 - Chuck Roast: Can’t find it?
 No problem.
 Stew meat, short ribs, or brisket all work beautifully here.
 Use what your store has, or whatever looks good on sale.